 TABLE OF CONTENTS

-Like many other states, North Carolina does not have a separate website to purchase health insurance.
-To enroll in North Carolina’s health insurance marketplace, you’ll need to visit Healthcare.gov and create an account to see available plans and compare prices.
+Like many other states, North Carolina doesn’t have a separate website to purchase health insurance.
+To enroll in North Carolina’s health insurance marketplace, you’ll need to visit HealthCare.gov and create an account to see available plans and compare prices.
 Creating an account is fairly straightforward.
 You’ll provide your name and personal contact information, create a password, and set up several security questions.

 Once you’re up and running, Healthcare.gov checks to see if you’re eligible for Medicare and whether you qualify for any tax credits, such as the Advance Premium Tax Credit.
 Whether you’re applying for yourself or your family, you’ll need every person’s name, birth date, and Social Security number included in your application.